 As a breakfast-all-day kind of girl, settling on a favorite low carb breakfast food would be no easy task.
 My undying love for both eggs and pancakes has just one requirement for both: the fluffier, the better!
 With that in mind, making an all-purpose keto low carb pancakes recipe has been on my list for quite some time.

 Still, I was convinced that a low carb pancakes recipe using both flours would lead to an improved texture.
 After a few experiments to determine ratios, my hypothesis came true!
-These paleo pancakes with almond flour and coconut flour just might be the best keto low carb pancakes ever.
+These paleo pancakes with almond flour and coconut flour just might be the best keto low carb pancakes version ever.
 They’re super fluffy and slightly sweet, and they’re the closest to real pancakes that I’ve ever tried.

 I definitely like these better than pancakes made with just one type of low carb flour!

-Even though I used erythritol, you can use any sweetener you like.
+So, even though I used erythritol, you can use any sweetener you like.
 (My handy sweetener conversion chart will help you figure out how much to use if you choose a different sweetener.)
 Of course, feel free to adjust the sweetener amount depending on how sweet you like your keto pancakes.

 The prep time for these paleo pancakes takes only a few minutes.
 Making the batter is a simple matter of whisking all the ingredients together.
 Then, it’s just your usual pancake making process.
 Heat up a well oiled griddle and cook for a couple of minutes on each side, until you get through all the batter.
 A lazy breakfast or brunch doesn’t get much easier than that!